 Matron will be responsible for purchasing, storing, and checking half termly that it is in date, clean and contains enough medication.
+Mrs Colston will take this responsibility during matron's absence.

 The spacer that is with the emergency inhaler will be either given to the pupil to use or disposed after each use.